 So now, you must all suffer through my tribute to Valentine's Day.
 MUAHAHAHA.

-Far from being subservient, cats are actually more intelligent than humans and were placed for convenience in human homes.
+Far from being subservient, cats are actually more intelligent than humans and were placed in human homes for their convenience.
 However, the cats now want to take over, and it’s up to a group of cats and children to find a way for both species to live in peace.

 You know you needed this--and I certainly do.
 The most terrible week in history seems determined to continue.
 So please enjoy your next set of humor! i'll get back to you Saturday for some of my abandoned ideas.